drsnyder/legion/README.md

 # Legion

 Simple tool for running a procedure N times in T threads (using pmap).
-The motivation for this was quick and easy testing / tinkering with different locking / concurrency features in postgresql.
+The motivation for this was quick and easy tinkering with different locking / concurrency features in postgresql.
 I could also see this being used as a simple load tester for a web site, database, or server.